 Yuhi Sekiguchi is a Japanese racing driver who currently competes in two premier Japanese championships – the Super GT Series and the Super Formula.
-He made a Super GT debut in 2007, winning three races since then.
-In the Super Formula Championship, Sekiguchi made a debut in 2016, winning four races since then.
+He made a Super GT debut in 2007, winning four races since then.
+In the Super Formula Championship, Sekiguchi made a debut in 2016, winning five races since then.

 Earlier in a career, he was a champion in several open-wheel competitions: Formula Challenge Japan (2006), Formula Toyota (2006) and Japanese Formula 3 (2011).

 Double champion early in a career

 Born in December 1987 in Nakano, Tokyo, Sekiguchi spent some time in karting competitions and then made a debut in car racing in 2004, participating in few races of the Formula Renault Asian Challenge.

 In 2005, he moved to Esso Formula Toyota Series, finishing fifth in his debut season and then winning the championship title in 2006.
 Sekiguchi was a double champion that year because he also won the title in the inaugural season of the Formula Challenge Japan.